iklobato/django-stocks/README.md

 The project now includes RabbitMQ integration for communication between services:

 * See [RABBITMQ_SETUP.md](RABBITMQ_SETUP.md) for detailed instructions on setting up and using RabbitMQ.
-* A Docker Compose file is provided to run RabbitMQ locally.
+* The RabbitMQ Service acts as a dedicated microservice for handling message queue communication.
-* The API service uses RabbitMQ to communicate with the stock service, with fallback to HTTP if RabbitMQ fails.
+* The API service communicates with the Stock service through the RabbitMQ Service, with fallback to direct HTTP if needed.

 ## How to run the project

-This project consists of two separate Django applications that communicate via RabbitMQ:
+This project consists of four microservices:
 1. **api_service** - The main API service that handles user authentication and stock queries
 2. **stock_service** - The internal service that fetches stock data from external API
+3. **rabbitmq_service** - A dedicated service for handling message queue communication
+4. **rabbitmq** - The RabbitMQ message broker

 ### Running with Docker Compose (recommended)